d-saikrishna/IoT/README.md

 A few projects can be done on Raspberry Pico.
 But what is it?

-Pico(Arduino) is a micro-controller based while Pi is a micro-processor based.
-I don't know the different between the both either.
+Pico(Arduino) is a micro-controller based while Pi is micro-processor based.
+I don't know the difference between the both either.